Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Experiments

 \subsection{Physical Simulation}

-In contrast to neural rendering approaches \cite{liang2025diffusionrenderer}, our method, benefiting from complete geometry, enables unique physically-based simulation capabilities.
-Fig. \ref{fig:phys_sim} illustrates a simulation of virtual objects falling in varying illumination conditions, reconstructed from a single image inverse rendering using our methods.
+In contrast to neural rendering approaches \citep{liang2025diffusionrenderer}, our method, benefiting from complete geometry, enables unique physically based simulation capabilities.
+Fig.~\ref{fig:phys_sim} illustrates a simulation of virtual objects falling in varying illumination conditions, reconstructed from a single image inverse rendering using our methods.